5 Actionable strategies for managing your sales pipeline

 3. Watch your pipeline metrics

 Just as your customer review examples indicate the effectiveness of your customer service team, your sales pipeline metrics allow you to see how well your sales team is performing.
 Your sales pipeline will change over time, so you need to keep on top of key sales metrics, including:

 - Average % of deals in the pipeline

 - Average time to close deals (sales velocity)

-Have regular meetings to review these metrics.
-They’ll give you an overview of the health of your sales pipeline.
+Additionally, schedule regular meetings to review these metrics so that you have an overview of the health of your sales pipeline.
 Over time, your tracked results will give you clues as to whether any changes or improvements you’ve made are working and if they’re contributing towards growth.

 As you gather new leads, they need to be added then moved from one stage in the pipeline to the next, in a bid to close deals.
-However, it’s all too easy to let the pipeline become disorganized by neglecting to add information or adding incorrect information to the system.
-And this could lead to lost sales.
+However, it’s all too easy to let the pipeline become disorganized by neglecting to add information or adding incorrect information, which could result in lost sales.

 Avoid leaving money on the table by insisting your team updates your CRM with accurate details on every lead, and adding regular notes for each lead at every step of the pipeline.
 This means your reps may have to spend a little extra time on admin work, but it will pay dividends in the long run.
 By removing ‘dead’ leads and updating information, you have the best data to work with to make an accurate forecast of your sales revenue.

 5. Look for opportunities to shorten the sales cycle

 A typical B2B sales cycle can be lengthy.
 Additionally, high ticket or more complex products and services usually translate to numerous decision makers, not to mention lengthy legal reviews.
 And the longer the sales cycle, the longer the prospect has to change their mind or find an alternative solution.